YottaDB/YDBDoc/ProgGuide/extrout.rst

 **Call-In table**

-The Call-In table file is a text file that contains the signatures of all M label references that get called from C. In order to pass the typed C arguments to the type-less M formallist, the environment variable GTMCI must be defined to point to the Call-In table file path.
+The Call-In table file is a text file that contains the signatures of all M label references that get called from C. In order to pass the typed C arguments to the type-less M formallist, the environment variable ydb_ci must be defined to point to the Call-In table file path.
 Each signature must be specified separately in a single line.
 YottaDB reads this file and interprets each line according to the following convention (specifications within box brackets "[]", are optional):

 .. parsed-literal::
    <c-call-name> : <ret-type> <label-ref> ([<direction>:<param-type>,...])